Educational CyberPlayGround's PLAGIARISM DETECTION: Catching Digital Cheaters

 - Spyonit.com allows you to set up a spy that alerts you whenever a specified word or phrase shows up on AltaVista or Northern Light.
 It's under the "Swiss Army Spies" and it's called PermaSearch.
 (Spyonit is free but requires a non-intrusive registration.)

-Directory of Service Provider Agents for Notification of Claims of Infringement
+Service Provider Agents for Notification of Claims of Infringement

 This outlines an Internet Service Provider's (ISP) obligations if one of its subscribers offers infringing copy online.
 The statute describes "notice and takedown" provisions, which state that once an ISP receives notice of the infringement, it must take down the unauthorized material.